YEASIN49/Hyperledger-Fabric-Fabcar/READMe.md

 cd
 git clone https://github.com/YEASIN49/Hyperledger-Fabric-Fabcar.git
 ```
-This will successfully clone the github repository and now you should have a directoy called **Hyperledger-Fabric-Fabcar** to your **Home** directory.
+This will successfully clone the github repository and now you should have a directory called **Hyperledger-Fabric-Fabcar** to your **Home** directory.
 ![App Screenshot](./_readme-image/7_cloned_repo.png)

-2. **[ WILL PUT FLOW DIAGRAM LATER | JUST TO EXPLAIN THE DEVELOPMENT PROCESS ]**

-3. Now, go to the **Hyperledger-Fabric-Fabcar** directory and copy **fabric-client** and **javascript** folder.
+2. Now, go to the **Hyperledger-Fabric-Fabcar** directory and copy **fabric-client** and **javascript** folder.
 ![App Screenshot](./_readme-image/8_copy_file.png)

-4. Now, go to the **fabric/fabric-samples/fabcar** directory and paste the copied files.
+3. Now, go to the **fabric/fabric-samples/fabcar** directory and paste the copied files.
 ![App Screenshot](./_readme-image/9_paste_file.png)
 Here, we are developing our application using javascript.
 So, you can delete **go, java and typescript** directory from here if you want.
 Just make sure we have **fabric-client, javascript, networkDown.sh and startFabric.sh** inside **fabcar**

-5. Now, open vscode or any other text editor you use and open **fabric-samples** there.
+4. Now, open vscode or any other text editor you use and open **fabric-samples** there.
 ![App Screenshot](./_readme-image/10_open_editor.png)

 You should have a similar window with these file in your text editor.
-You are now good to go to the next sesction.
+You are now good to go to the next section.

 - **Checkpoint 1: Show this to your teacher**

 ## Section 2: Running the complete application
-In this section, you will run the complete application added with User Interface to intereact from the browser.
+In this section, you will run the complete application added with User Interface to interact from the browser.
 You need to follow the steps to run it.
 Don't worry if you don't understand anything while running the application.
 Once you successfully run it, your teacher will explain the code for you.

 1. Open terminal from your code editor.
 You current path should be in **fabric/fabric-samples** like mentioned in the image below:
 ![App Screenshot](./_readme-image/11_editor_path.png)